angular/angular/aio/content/tutorial/first-app/first-app-lesson-14.md

     1. Update the code to remove `housingLocationList` property and the array containing the data.

-    1. Add a string property called and set the value to `'http://localhost:3000/locations'`
+    1. Add a string property called `url` and set its value to `'http://localhost:3000/locations'`

         <code-example anguage="javascript" format="javascript">
         url = 'http://localhost:3000/locations';